Treating Acne When You Have Facial Hair

 When you treat acne on the face, the length of your facial hair matters--the shorter, the better.
 With a full beard or even a short beard, chances are that only a fraction of acne medication will reach the skin and get absorbed.
 If you really love your facial hair and are determined to keep it, here are a couple helpful tips:

-- Consider trimming it to a close stubble - approximately 1/10 of an inch or less
+- Consider trimming it to a close stubble - approximately 1/10 of an inch or less.
+This will help more medication reach the skin.

-- Apply more medication, taking extra time to smear it around and remaining extremely gentle
+- Apply more medication, taking extra time to smear it around.
+Since physical irritation of the skin can make acne worse, make sure to stay extremely gentle.

 A Beard May Reduce Absorption